 Walkers are commonly used by the elderly as an assistive tool in walking.
 Its predecessor is the walking cane that was commonly used since time immemorial as someone would only need a sturdy stick from wooden branches.
 They serve as stabilizers for people who started getting wobbly as they walk.
 It is to avoid falling or getting out of balance.
 It is also a temporary walking aid to people who are recovering from previous injury or arthritis.

 People can choose from a wide variety of sizes and styles nowadays.
+You may find everything from view ladies walking canes to sturdy and durable rolling walkers.
+Canes are ideal for those who need minimal assistance while the four-wheeled walker is a more stable option for those with serious mobility issues.
 Modern walkers are mostly with wheels and have two or four legs.
 Some are even motorized and have other features including baskets and adjustable grips and heights.
 According to Uplifting Mobility, although modern medicine has extended life expectancy, the life for elders is still riddled with health problems.
 This is the reality that most people will go through.
 But it shouldn’t be as limiting as there are things that can be done.
 Technology also offers relief in ailing conditions through walkers that can be customized.

 Reachers